detowhey/detowhey/README.md

   # Hi, there how are you ? 👋

   I'm Henrique and I work as a Software Developer.
-I work in the area since 2019 (but, just out of curiosity, I study technology since 2015).
+I work in the area since 2019.
 I really like working as a team!

 In my free time, I love to train fighting sports of which are, Brazilian Jiu-Jitsu 👘, Judo, Wrestling and Muay Thai (I'm MMA fan), but my fighting style is grappling 😅, and read comics.